Health Care Professional Information

 Panax ginseng may have estrogenic activity.
 Patients with hormone-sensitive cancer should avoid taking it (23).

-Reported: Dry mouth, tachycardia, nausea, vomiting, diarrhea, insomnia, and nervousness (1).
+- Dry mouth, tachycardia, nausea, vomiting, diarrhea, insomnia, and nervousnesshave been reported following consumption of ginseng (1).

-Case report: A 26-year-old male with no history of mental illness became manic following chronic consumption of 250 mg panax ginseng capsules three times a day.
-Symptoms, including irritability, insomnia, flight of ideas, and rapid speech, resolved following discontinuation of supplement (17).
+- A 26-year-old male with no history of mental illness became manic following chronic consumption of 250 mg panax ginseng capsules three times a day.
+His symptoms, including irritability, insomnia, flight of ideas, and rapid speech, resolved following discontinuation of supplement (17).

 Insulin and sulfonylureas: Panax ginseng may increase the hypoglycemic effect of insulin and sulfonylureas (5).